 Angel: During Season 3, Wesley translates a prophecy reading "The Father Will Kill The Son".
 Not quite sure how to handle the situation, he takes the baby away - for good - and even strikes Lorne unconscious when he finds out what's going on.
 To make that even worse, Wesley gets his throat cut and the baby taken away from him.
 And it was a false prophecy, anyway.
 Now Holtz has the child and takes him with him into a Hell Dimension, raising him to hate Angel.

-Buffy the Vampire Slayer: in Season 6, Willow goes from killing Warren as revenge for Tara to trying to kill the uninvolved other guys from the Trio.
+In Season 6, Willow goes from killing Warren as revenge for Tara to trying to kill the uninvolved other guys from the Trio.
 Then to hurting Buffy, Anya (who initially sympathized with her), and Giles and finally to trying to end the world.
 All within a couple of episodes which together take place within less than one day.

 The Initiative in season four was clearly using questionable methods in their study of demons, vampires, and other paranormal activities, but they were getting the job done and had effectively defanged Spike, one of history's most dangerous vampires.
 Then they decided that Buffy was a liability and tried to kill her.
 When it seemed like they were getting back on the slope, they took to torturing Oz (a good werewolf rather than an evil demon) and tried to kill the Slayer again.

 Faith.
 When she first showed up, she had a lot of problems, not the least of which was that she enjoyed slaying a little too much, but she was definitely a good guy.
 Then she accidentally killed a man and the guilt (combined with all the speeches made to her about why she should be feeling guilty) made her snap and go NUTS.
+Later on this happens even more when she gets yelled at for her actions (such as when she tried to kill Angel or saves Buffy and an evil slayer).

 Battlestar Galactica: The "Pegasus" arc has been accused of this by some critics, with Admiral Cain taking about twenty minutes to go from merely being a hardassed martinet to ordering the rape of a pregnant woman as a Jack Bauer Interrogation Technique and sentencing the crewmen who interfered to summary execution.
 In fact, the episode "Pegasus" had had to be radically trimmed to fit network time constraints; some of the footage that was lost (and reinstated on the DVD) implied the passing of more time than seems to go by in the episode as aired.
 The Razor movie, which came later, gave Cain a Psycho Lesbian backstory to explain her excesses.